-So he jumped at the opportunity to design a campus for the non-profit Inner-City Arts organization in LA’s Skid Row, a neighborhood notorious for its down-and-out residents and sizable homeless population.
+So he jumped at the opportunity to design a campus for the non-profit Inner-City Arts organization in LA’s Skid Row, a neighbourhood notorious for its down-and-out residents and sizable homeless population.
 Looking to heal and drive change, Maltzan designed an ensemble of white buildings that he completed over the course of 15 years.
 The campus, to him, has become much more than just an art school for the underprivileged.

 “Inner-City Arts is, for me, a distillation, a kind of microcosm of the ideal city,” he explains.
 “It’s as close to the idea of utopia as I think I’ve come.
 It’s a campus for educators, administrators, for the community, the families and students who work and live there.
-But more than anything it’s a neighborhood in and of itself.”
+But more than anything it’s a neighbourhood in and of itself.”

 His approach involves deep thinking about how people perceive and move through a building.
 That is why Maltzan spends a fair amount of time choreographing the procession through his buildings, no matter whether it is a private residence or a big infrastructure project.

-The Pittman Dowell residence has seven sides but no doors inside.
+The Pittman Dowell Residence has seven sides but no doors inside.

-The Pittman Dowell residence at the edge of the Angeles National Forest is a case in point.
+The Pittman Dowell Residence at the edge of the Angeles National Forest is a case in point.
 It is a house with seven sides, yet the client wanted no doors.
-Maltzan came up with a spiraling, almost cinematic choreography through the space.
+Maltzan came up with a spiralling, almost cinematic choreography through the space.
 “There is a door at the front, and there is a back door.
 But once you’re inside, you are moving seamlessly from one state to another.”

 For Maltzan, Los Angeles has reached its limits in terms of endless expansion, sprawl and use of resources.
 In this transformation lie important lessons for the rest of the world.
 “LA embodies many of the challenges and issues that confront all contemporary cities.
-They are fundamental questions about politics, economy, social structure, density, urban fabric, transportation, and geography,” he says.
+They are fundamental questions about politics, economy, social structure, density, urban fabric, transportation, geography,” he says.
 Architecture, he believes, can engender and guide this discussion by igniting small sparks, one building at a time.
 “That kernel of an idea can have an enormous influence on one city — and on other cities around the world.”